kachingasilwimba/Comprehensive-exam/README.md

 Machine Learning File
 ---------------------
-The `Machine_learning_models.ipynb` emulates the CLM5 output and integrates the EOFs into machine learning.
+The `Machine_learning_models.ipynb` emulates the CLM5 output (soil moisture) and integrates the EOFs into machine learning.

 Citation
 ---------